 Jul 02, 2019

 Virtually every researcher in the field of Yiddish today uses what is known as “YIVO transliteration” when rendering Yiddish titles in bibliographies for non-Yiddish-language publications.
-Despite its name, the YIVO system of transliteration (or romanization) is not “transliteration” in its strict sense—an unambiguous mapping between Hebrew and Latin characters.
+Despite its name, the YIVO system of transliteration (or romanization) is not “transliteration” in its strict sense — an unambiguous mapping between Hebrew and Latin characters.
 Instead, the YIVO system attempts to strike a balance between transliteration, which is faithful to orthography, and transcription, which is faithful to pronunciation.
 For example, a single Latin letter s is used to represent a samekh (ס), a sin (שׂ), and a sof (ת), and it is also found in the transliterations for shin (ש; sh) and tsadek (צ; ts).
 Readers simply need to know that mentsh ‘person’ corresponds to the Yiddish מענטש and not to one of several other possible but invalid spellings (including מענטסה, מענצה, and מענתּש).
 Conversely, a single Yiddish letter can have multiple transliterations depending on context, e.g., shin by itself is sh (as in אַש ash ‘ash’) but the letter combination zayen shin is zh rather than zsh (אַזש azh ‘literally, actually’).
 1 1 While this holds true of the YIVO system, the Library of Congress has issued guidelines for both Yiddish and Hebrew whereby otherwise homophonous consonants are transliterated using different sets of diacritics: https://www.loc.gov/catdir/cpso/roman.html.
 For example, in the LOC-style title Di geshikhṭe fun ḥazones̀ ‘the history of cantorial music,’ the dots in ṭ and ḥ indicate that the Yiddish characters are tes (not tof = unmarked t) and khes (not khof = kh), and the grave accent in s̀ indicates that the Yiddish character is a sof (not samekh = s or sin = ś).
-For additional background on the challenges of Yiddish transliteration for library cataloging, see Bella Hass Weinberg, “Ambiguities in the Romanization of Yiddish,” Judaica Librarianship 9, no. 1–2 (Spring–Winter 1995), 58–74.
+For additional background on the challenges of Yiddish transliteration for library cataloging, see Bella Hass Weinberg, “Ambiguities in the Romanization of Yiddish,” Judaica Librarianship 9, no. 1 – 2 (Spring – Winter 1995), 58 – 74.
+The LOC guidelines have informed the cataloging practices of university libraries throughout the country, and the distinctive LOC diacritics can also be seen in the Yiddish Book Center’s online archive.
+However, LOC transliteration is not typically encountered in bibliographies, and its use is not recommended.
+For this reason, scholars interested in using the YIVO system should be warned against automatically importing or copy-pasting bibliographic information from library catalogs.
+An online tool (beta) is available to assist scholars in converting LOC-style titles to the YIVO system: https://ibleaman.github.io/LOC-to-YIVO.
 In cases of homophony, a single transliteration can correspond to multiple Yiddish words (e.g., farshemt is either פֿאַרשעמט ‘embarrassed’ or, less commonly, פֿאַרשמט ‘renowned’).
 In cases of homography, a single Yiddish form may be transliterated in multiple ways (e.g., אין can be read in ‘in’ or eyn ‘there isn’t,’ as in Hebrew-origin phrases like eyn mazl leyisroel ‘Jews have no luck’).
 Such cases can only be disambiguated in context by readers who are familiar with the language.

 In the absence of such guidelines, scholars have had to use their discretion when providing bibliographic information for Yiddish source materials.
 This has contributed to a great deal of inconsistency across publications in the field.
 Consider, for example, the many ways that scholars working in English have listed the author and title of the following source (Figure 1), all of which can be roughly characterized as “YIVO transliterations”: